 Clear Correct Aligners

-Each doctor sets their own fees.
+Each dentists office sets their own fees.
 Clear Correct cost to patients is generally comparable to other orthodontic options, ranging from around $2,000 to $8,000 USD, depending on the complexity of treatment, your location, and other factors.

 Many dental plans do include coverage for orthodontic appliances such as clear aligners.
 If you meet your insurance company's eligibility requirements, they may cover a portion of the total treatment cost up to a lifetime maximum, which is typically between $1,000 to $3,000 USD.
 Your doctor and insurance company can provide more details.